/images/resources/tutorials/application/tutorials-microsoft-entra-id.png

 On this page

-Settings in Azure
+Settings in Microsoft Entra ID

-Curity Settings
+The Curity Identity Server Settings

-In Curity, you’ll need to setup a SAML protocol.
+In the Curity Identity Server, you’ll need to setup a SAML protocol.
 This make it aware of incoming SAML AuthNRequest, and able to respond with the authentication result in a SAMLResponse.
 To setup the protocol, first we need a key to use when signing the responses.
 In the Admin UI, that is accomplished in the Facilities menu: FacilitiesKeys and CryptographySigningSigning Keys+ A dialog opens where you can choose to generate a new key.
 When all the mandatory fields are filled, close and commit the new key.

 Using the CLI, issue a key using the following command: request facilities crypto generate-signing-key-keystore key-type rsa key-size 2048